Card scheme's monitoring program

 • Asia Pacific, Canada, European Union, United States, Latin America and the Caribbean: A minimum monthly volume of ≥ 1,500 fraudulent transactions and disputes.

-• Central Europe, Middle East and Africa: A minimom monthly volume of ≥ 150 fraudulent transactions and disputes, with amount ≥ USD 75,000.
+• Central Europe, Middle East and Africa: A minimum monthly volume of ≥ 150 fraudulent transactions and disputes, with amount ≥ USD 75,000.

 Excessive